ariabuckles/blog/posts/common-markdown.md

 of HTML), we have an HTML grammar in the middle of our Markdown specification.
-This rule alone means that many places that would like to support Markdown will not be able to comply with Common Markdown--which would be fine if Common Markdown was a dialect, but unfortunate if Common Markdown is considered a standard.
+This rule alone means that many places that would like to support Markdown will not be able to comply with CommonMark--which would be fine if CommonMark was a dialect, but unfortunate if CommonMark is considered a standard.

 ## Why is Markdown everywhere?